bmegli/minimal-latency-streaming-protocol/README.md

 Currently whenever packet from frame N+1 arrives, data from frame N is discarded.

+Note that this library is intended for experiments.
+Everything is subject to change in long term.

 ## Using

 Error checking ommited for clarity.